What Is Pneumonia?

 Is Pneumonia Contagious?

-Sharing drinking glasses and eating utensils, and touching used tissues or handkerchiefs of an infected person also can spread pneumonia.
+These germs also can spread if someone shares drinking glasses and eating utensils with an infected person or touches their used tissues or handkerchiefs.
 If someone in your home has a respiratory infection or throat infection, keep their drinking glasses and eating utensils separate from those of other family members, and wash your hands well and often, especially if you're handling used tissues or dirty handkerchiefs.

 Can Pneumonia Be Prevented?

-The flu vaccine is recommended for all kids ages 6 months through 19 years.
-The COVID-19 vaccine is recommended for all kids ages 5 and up.
+The flu vaccine and an updated COVID-19 vaccine are recommended for all adults and kids ages 6 months and up.
 These vaccines are extra important for kids who have a chronic illness, such as a heart or lung disorder or asthma.

 When possible, keep kids away from anyone with symptoms (stuffy or runny nose, sore throat, cough) of a respiratory infection.
-During the pandemic, masks have been very helpful in preventing the spread of viruses and bacteria that cause pneumonia.
+During the pandemic, masks were shown to be very helpful in preventing the spread of viruses and bacteria that cause pneumonia.

 - Walking Pneumonia

 - Strep Throat

 - Respiratory Syncytial Virus (RSV)

 - Does My Child Need an Antibiotic?
 (Video)